 Like European universities in general, Italian universities are quite different in character and function from those in the United States.
-In principle and in practice, Italian students study one field at university (Corso di Laurea), with the course of study for that field established by law.
-Since high school (liceo) lasts longer than it does in the US and there are general exams in most subjects required for students finishing their high school studies (esami di maturità), Italian universities do not require general studies in a number of areas as do most American universities (general curriculum courses).
+In principle and in practice, Italian students study one field at their university, and follow a precise study plan.
+Since high school lasts longer than it does in the US and there are general exams in most subjects required for students finishing their high school studies, Italian universities do not require general studies in a number of areas as do most American universities (general curriculum courses).
 Rather, at the Italian university, introductory courses are usually not provided, and students specialize immediately upon entering the university.
 This means that you should not plan on taking courses in areas in which you thought, someday, you'd like to try out, or in which you simply have some general interest but have not studied.

-There are seven extremely important points about the University system you need to remember:
+There are six extremely important points about the University system you need to remember:

 1. First of all, you must consult with the BCSP Resident Director, with whom you are required to sign a sheet that lists the courses you have chosen to take and is valid for your American institutions for the transferring of your grades.
 You must consult regularly with the BCSP Resident Director to keep him informed of the courses you are taking, especially if you decide to drop or add a course.
 This is the only way you have of maintaining your status as a full-time student in Italy, a requirement of BCSP and of Italian law for you to remain in the country with a student visa.
-You will only receive credit for each UNIBO course when the professor gives you a grade for your examination (or a written work that will substitute, with the professor's permission, for the exam and record the grade online).
+You will only receive credit for each UNIBO course when the professor gives you a grade for your examination (or a written work that will substitute, with the professor's permission, for the exam and record the grade online or "verbalizzazione").
 You will be able to register on-line for some examinations; for others you will have to go directly to the department in which the course is offered.
-The professor must complete the verbalizzazione online to make your grade official.
+The professor must complete the verbalizzazione online (Almaesami) to make your grade official.
 Examinations can be oral, but more often now include also a written component.
+Make sure that the Resident Director has received notification of your final grade, and meet with him before departure in order to check that all procedures are completed.
+The RD will then prepare your Grade Report and send it to your institutions.